Kadhi, a blend of yogurt and besan (gram flour) with besan pakoras, is served with plain white rice. This dish is popular throughout India.

 - Add the pakoras to the kadhi and boil on low to medium heat for ten minutes.

-Heat the ghee (clarified butter) lightly in a small
+- Heat the ghee (clarified butter) lightly in a small saucepan.

 - Add one cup chopped spinach to the kadhi just before adding the pakoras for extra flavor and color.

-- Add one tablespoon dry fenugreek leaves (dry mathi leavess) to the pakora batter.
+- Add one tablespoon dry fenugreek leaves (dry mathi leaves) to the pakora batter.